 How can I start a new journal?

-The Law School is not accepting applications for new journals in academic year 2022-2023.
+The Law School is not currently accepting applications for new journals.

 Tools for Student Journals